Ros Curtis - Director

 John is the Service Manager at New Leaf and is responsible for client care and the day to day running of the treatment centre.
 John trained as a Registered General Nurse and mental health nurse and worked as a CPN in North Birmingham for many years, where he took the lead on supervising and mentoring student nurses.
 John is currently studying for a Diploma in Addictions Counselling.

-Meena Colhoun - Office Manager
+Meena Colhoun - Registered Manager

 Stuart Marsh - Lead Support Worker